jorgemanrubia/solid_assert/README.md

 - This line of code should never be executed.
 - At this point, this list should contain one entry for each key in this hash.

-Notice that assertions shouldn't be used for handling error situations.
-Use Ruby built-in exception handling for that.

-Assertions are typically used in development mode.
-You might want to disable them in production for performance reasons.

 # Installation

 Add to your `Gemfile`: